oobabooga/text-generation-webui/README.md

 HQQ:
   --hqq-backend HQQ_BACKEND                      Backend for the HQQ loader.
 Valid options: PYTORCH, PYTORCH_COMPILE, ATEN.

+TensorRT-LLM:
+  --cpp-runner                                   Use the ModelRunnerCpp runner, which is faster than the default ModelRunner but doesn't support streaming yet.

 DeepSpeed:
   --deepspeed                                    Enable the use of DeepSpeed ZeRO-3 for inference via the Transformers integration.